Un-9oon/APC_base-Process-Injection-Tool/README.md

 # APC_base-Process-Injection-Tool
 This tool is a Process Injection Tool ( 32-bit ) using the APC technique where instead of creating new Threads  ( which are more likely to be flagged by EDR and AVs ) , it Hijacks existing thread and Inject the code in its queue.....
-It is not applicable for 64-bit architectured windows as Irvine32 Library is used in it as it is for 32-bit architecture and if I want to make it 64 bit than Irvine64 will be used and whole code has to be changed as 64-bit architecture has registers RAX,RBX,RCX etc. unlike 32-bit architectured windows that has EAX,EAB,ECX etc. registers
+It is not applicable for 64-bit architectured windows as Irvine32 Library is used in it as it is for 32-bit architecture and if I want to make it 64-bit than Irvine64 will be used and whole code has to be changed as 64-bit architecture has registers RAX,RBX,RCX etc. unlike 32-bit architectured windows that has EAX,EAB,ECX etc. registers

 This project was made just for educational purpose to demonstrate working of APC ( Asynchronous Procedure Call ) attack as it is stealthier than simple Process inejction ...
 In my project , to evade signature obfuscation , i have implemented XOR encryption with the malware file so that its signature gets changes and it become able to bypass static analysis of AntiViruses and EDRs .
 My tool uses 2 modes (simple malware injection , encrypted malware injection ) .